aarongorka/aarongorka-com/content/blog/cms-project.md

 Where this became complex is:

-  * There was no single trigger for content invalidation
+  * There was no one single trigger for content invalidation
   * There was no correlation ID between each of the servers triggering their invalidation
-  * AWS does throttle the amount of concurrent invalidations at some point
+  * AWS _does_ throttle the amount of concurrent invalidations at some point
   * The stack involved other applications which were dependent on the CMS and were _also_ making invalidations

 To be able to deduplicate invalidations that occurred between servers without any kind of correlation ID, the best we could do was deduplicate based on time, with calls within a minute considered duplicates: